alvachien/achihui/docs/ui_development_ut.md

       ],
 ```

-### Failed: Template parse errors: 'router-outlet' is not a known element.
+### Failed: Template parse errors: 'router-outlet' is not a known element

 Just import the ```RouterTestingModule``` is enough.

 ```typescript
 import { RouterTestingModule } from '@angular/router/testing';
 ```

 Then:

 ```typescript
     imports: [
         RouterTestingModule,